ganrad/openai-api-router/README.md

    http://localhost:{API_GATEWAY_PORT}/api/v1/{API_GATEWAY_ENV/apirouter/reconfig

 **IMPORTANT**: A side effect of reconfiguring the API Gateway endpoints is that all current and historical metric values collected and cached by the server will be reset.
-Hence, if you want to retain metrics history, you should save the metrics (/metrics) endpoint output prior to reloading the gateway server.
+Hence, if you want to retain metrics history, you should save the metrics (/metrics) endpoint output prior to reloading the updated OpenAI endpoints from the configuration file.

 ### E. Deploy the API Gateway on *Azure Kubernetes Service*